top of page

 Burnout usually develops gradually, as stress accumulates without enough opportunities to recover.
 Some common causes include:

-• Workplace stress: long hours, heavy workload, lack of control or recognition.
+• Workplace stress: Long hours, heavy workload, lack of control or recognition.

-• Perfectionism and high expectations: pushing yourself beyond healthy limits.
+• Perfectionism and high expectations: Pushing yourself beyond healthy limits.

-• Chronic stress: financial strain, ongoing uncertainty, or major life transitions.
+• Chronic stress: Financial strain, ongoing uncertainty, or major life transitions.

-Burnout and the Nervous System
+The Connection Between Burnout and the Nervous System

 When stress keeps us in sympathetic activation (fight or flight) without enough parasympathetic recovery (rest and digest), the body becomes stuck in survival mode.
 Over time, the system may move into dorsal vagal shutdown — a state of numbness, fatigue, or collapse.